Top Gear series 3: Best-of episodes

-Criticism and Controversy
+Criticism

-Hilux Toughness Challenge

 Following the broadcast of the fifth episode of the 3rd series, the BBC was contacted by the Churchill Parish in Somerset in regards to the tree that featured in the segment where Clarkson was proving the sturdiness and reliability of the Toyota Hilux.
 Up until the episode had been broadcast, villagers had presumed that the damage had been done accidentally or by vandals, until they watched what had happened on the show.
 After the BBC was contacted, the director of Top Gear admitted guilt and the broadcaster paid compensation.